Erzya Mordovian Museum of Visual Arts: History of the museum

 In 1941, soon after establishing of the Union of Mordovian artists it was decided to found a gallery in order to stimulate young artists and to promote art among working class.
 On March 14, 1941, in accordance with the resolution of the Counscil of National Mordovian Comissars, the gallery of arts was opened in Saransk.
 The World War II prevented the establishment of the museum in Saransk.
 The issue was raised again in 1950's.
 There were many new artists, some of them were the soldiers who had come back from the war, joined the Union.
-On January 10, 1960 they established the Mordovian Republican gallery named after a famous Mordovian artist Fedor Sychkov.
+On January 10, 1960, they established the Mordovian Republican gallery named after a famous Mordovian artist Fedor Sychkov.
 Also, the museum received a big collection of works of Mordovian famous sculptor Stepan Erzya.

 At first the museum was in a single-storey building on Sovetskaya Street, but when the permanent exhibition of Erzya sculptures was moved in, the museum was given with another building.
-The modern building of the museum was given after Erzya’s 100’s anniversary.
+The modern building of the museum was given after Erzya's 100th anniversary.

 In 1978 the Gallery was reorganised into Erzya Mordovian Museum of Visual Arts.

 In 2004 the painter and designer Lyudmila Narbekova became the head of the museum.